The Importance of Factory Audits Before Placing an Order

 Share this post

-• Placing an order with a new supplier without a factory audit is like buying a car without test-driving it—a huge gamble.
+• Placing an order with a new supplier without a factory audit is like buying a car without test-driving it.
+It is a huge gamble.
 A comprehensive factory audit is an essential due diligence step that verifies a supplier's legitimacy, capabilities, and quality standards before you commit significant capital.

 What Should a Factory Audit Cover?